lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 You have a choice between Google Chrome, Firefox and Opera.
 I opt for Firefox.
 When done configuring, install the [Privacy Badger](https://www.eff.org/privacybadger) and [HTTPS Everywhere](https://www.eff.org/https-everywhere) add-ons.

 **4.2 PDF reader**
-The Openbox menu contains a link to an installation script.
 Click and go.

 **4.3 Libre Office**
-Same as 4.1.
+I do not like the splash screen that appears when starting Libre Office.
+To get rid of it,

 **5 Dev environment**
 ---------------------